Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the Scientific Computing and Data Analysis Section at OIST.
-This work was supported by funding from the Okinawa Institute of Science and Technology Graduate University.
-S.N.C. acknowledges support from the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid No. 24K08289, respectively.
+The authors would like to thank the Scientific Computing and Data Analysis Section at the Okinawa Institute of Science and Technology Graduate University (OIST).
+This work was supported by funding from OIST.
+S.N.C. acknowledges support from the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid No. 24K08289.